 Dr. Jennifer Drouin is a lawyer at Éducaloi where she creates legal information and educational tools in plain language to help increase access to justice.
 She is currently teaching a law course for McGill’s Graduate Diploma in Legal Translation.
-Other recent academic appointments were teaching early modern literature in Concordia’s Department of English as well as co-teaching with Paul Yachnin the Shakespeare Moot Court course in McGill’s Faculty of Law (where she earned BCL and LLB degrees in civil law and common law).
+Other recent academic appointments include teaching early modern literature in Concordia’s Department of English as well as co-teaching with Paul Yachnin the Shakespeare Moot Court course in McGill’s Faculty of Law (where she earned BCL and LLB degrees in civil law and common law).

 Previously, Dr. Drouin was a tenured Associate Professor of English in the Hudson Strode Program at the University of Alabama where she taught Shakespeare and Renaissance drama until resigning in August 2017.
 Her monograph, Shakespeare in Québec: Nation, Gender, and Adaptation, was published in March 2014 by University of Toronto Press.
 In 2017-18, she was a Visiting Scholar affiliated with the McGill Institute for Gender, Sexuality, and Feminist Studies (IGSF).
 In 2015-16, she was a Visiting Professor in Études anglaises in the Département de littératures et langues du monde at Université de Montréal.
 In 2013, she was a Visiting Professor with the Groupe de recherche identités et cultures (GRIC) at Université du Havre in France.
 Before Alabama, she held a tenure-track position in English and Women’s Studies at Allegheny College.
 She completed her PhD in 2005 at McGill University where she then held a postdoctoral fellowship in Digital Humanities with the SSHRC-MCRI Making Publics project.

 Dr. Drouin is currently working on a bilingual, open-access database and critical anthology entitled Shakespeare au/in Québec.